grz0zrg/fas/README.md

 PM synthesis in Fragment use a simple algorithm with one carrier and one modulator with filtered feedback.

-Carrier and modulator oscillator can be a sine wave or an arbitrary wavetable (from `waves` folder) set by p0 and p1 channel settings parameter. (with -1 indicating the bundled sine wavetable)
+Carrier and modulator oscillator can be a sine wave or an arbitrary wavetable (from `waves` directory) set by p0 and p1 channel settings parameter. (with -1 indicating the bundled sine wavetable)

 Modulator amplitude and frequency can be set with B and A channel, modulator feedback amount can be set with integral part of B channel.